-The accrual of interest on loans and leases, excluding loans covered by FDIC loss share agreements, is discontinued when, in management's opinion, the borrower or lessee may be unable to meet payments as they become due.
+The accrual of interest on loans and leases, excluding purchased loans and loans covered by FDIC loss share agreements, is discontinued when, in management's opinion, the borrower or lessee may be unable to meet payments as they become due.
 When interest accrual is discontinued, all unpaid accrued interest is reversed.
-Interest income is subsequently recognized only to the extent cash payments are received.
+Interest income is subsequently recognized only to the extent interest payments are received.